 When do I pay?

-Each workshop page has the cost and deposit-balance breakdown on the description page.
-A deposit is always required to secure your spot and I recommend you make that at your earliest convenience to save the date and to secure your spot.
+A 50% deposit is always required to secure your workshop date/s.
+I recommend you make your payment at your earliest convenience to save the date.
 I confirm every payment.
-Once I receive your deposit, or full amount, I mark you in my calendar and your spot is secured.
+Once I receive your deposit or full amount, I mark you in my calendar and your time is reserved.

 If you haven't received an email confirmation from me within 48 hours, then there may have been an issue with your checkout - email me with your order number and we will finalize the order.

 What is the Additional Person cost for the Maui photo workshops?

 The Half-day workshop is $450 + $150 for each additional person.

 The Full-day workshop is $750 + $200 for each additional person.

 The Long-day workshop is $975 + $250 for each additional person.

 If you have 4 or more people interested in a workshop, please contact me beforehand to discuss options.

 What camera gear specifically is best?
 Should I bring every lens I own?